 Welcome to BlogNotions' Leadership Blog

 The BlogNotions Leadership Blog delivers a diverse series of perspectives provided by thought leaders in the Leadership industry.
 Presented by NetLine, this forum delivers compelling advice, knowledge and strategies.
 As well as the best practices and resources for management and individuals who want to grow as leaders and much more.
 Here you can find helpful information, ask questions, and collaborate freely.

-To help answer this frequently asked question, I brought in the best expert I know in managing and resolving conflict.
-Check it out in my latest episode of Remarkable TV.
-When Leaders Should Get Involved in Conflict You can learn more about the Conflict Confidence workshops .
-If you have a question that you’d like […]
+There are three things all leaders need to know in order to successfully move from conflict to resolution.
+I’ll reveal these below in my latest episode of Remarkable TV.
+Three Things to Do When in Conflict You can learn more about the Conflict Confidence workshops .
+If you have a question that you’d like addressed […]

 This post was recently published at .
 When I first started in the field of leadership development (when gas was 89 cents a gallon), the model we used looking like this: When someone got promoted to team leader, supervisor, or manager, they were sent a memo (no email yet) from HR informing them that they […]

 The first thing that adults in training ask themselves is, “what’s in it for me?”, or WIIFM.
 When designing or presenting courses for your employees, always keep this in mind.
 Whether they’re actually verbalizing it or thinking it subconsciously, it’s still on their mind.
 It’s the main motivator for most of the things we do. […]

 I’ve been sick for a week now.
 Not just a little cold, but hacking cough, sore throat, achy, and absolutely exhausted.
 I’m sure it’s the flu and it appears to be very fond of me.
 It happens that my illness has coincided with a critical point for one of my husband’s projects at work.
 Not […]